Loading...

 Include Healthy Fats

-Add a small amount of healthy fats, such as avocado or a sprinkle of seeds, to your meal to help slow digestion.
+Add a small amount of healthy fats such as olive oil, avocado, or nuts to your meal to help slow down digestion and reduce glucose spikes.

 Hydrate Adequately